What We Are Doing To Keep You Safe

 Ferries have their own safety protocols and public transport around the island will also follow guidelines which may include physical distancing.

-The use of face coverings are compulsory on public transport during Alert Level 2, learn more about this here: https://covid19.govt.nz/health-and-wellbeing/protect-yourself-and-others/wear-a-face-covering/
+You do not need the use of face coverings on public transport during Alert Level 1, learn more about this here: https://covid19.govt.nz/alert-system/alert-level-1/

 Also, remember these simple steps to protect yourself and others: